Approximate Methods for Solving Chance Constrained Linear Programs in Probability Measure Space: Introduction

-The optimal control problem with chance constraint formulated over the set of all open-loop stochastic policies can be essentially written as a chance constrained linear program in probability measure space \cite{Thorpe:2022}.
-Open-loop stochastic policies mean that the stochastic policies only depends on the initial state.
-Unfortunately, to the best of our knowledge, there is still no existing research conducted on solving chance constrained linear programs in probability measure space.
-It is important to investigate the chance constrained linear programs in probability measure space which can give more insights for optimal control with chance constraints.
+Obtaining open-loop stochastic optimal policies under chance constraints can be essentially written as a chance-constrained linear program in probability measure space \cite{Thorpe:2022}.
+Open-loop stochastic policies mean that the stochastic policies only depend on the initial state.
+Unfortunately, there is still no research on solving chance-constrained linear programs in probability measure space to our knowledge.
+Investigating the chance-constrained linear programs in probability measure space is vital, which can give more insights into optimal control with chance constraints.